 - Continue on your way to Angkor WHAT?
 Bar for one of their famous cocktails served out of a chamber pot bucket, and to experience the sight of the infamous graffiti wall, a piece of long-standing Cambodian backpacker history.

 - A night well spent in Siem Reap is almost always ended at the “Temple night club”.
 Temple creates an ambiance from a constantly shining strobe light, fog machine, popular dance tunes, and stages to get up on when you feel confident enough to show your moves to the world.

 Post your Pub Street adventures to Instagram and don’t forget to add the hashtag #siemreapnet to be featured on our account!

 Pub Street Local Tips & Tricks

-If you’re not quite feeling a wild night on Pub Street, it is worth your time to check out Sok San Street and the small streets around the Night Markets.
-A growing number of backpacker bars and unique little pubs have popped up in the area over the last year or two including places like Peace and Love, Relax Bar and Karma Bar, for a more low-key night.
+If you’re not quite feeling a wild night on Pub Street, it is worth your time to check out Sok San Street and Night Market Street.
+A growing number of backpacker bars and unique little pubs have popped up in the area over the last year or two including places like Leng Arena, Ben’s Corner and Onederz Hostel, for a more low-key night.

 When you are enjoying your exploration around Siem Reap, beware of a few common scams which happen throughout the city, such as the baby milk scam.
 Disenfranchised women living around Siem Reap are often pulled into the work of a scam artist who uses pity and empathy as a means of gaining money.
 If a woman with a sleeping or sick looking baby approaches you asking you to buy her baby some milk powder, it is best to say no. She will likely lead you to a mini-mart and beg for you to buy a large canister of powder, but as soon as you leave the vicinity, it’ll be promptly returned and half of the cash-back will be pocketed for profit.
 Elsewhere on this website, you can find more information about why it is best to not give money to beggars in Siem Reap.